 The PATH does not replace fellowship training or board certification in UHM, which is considered the gold standard for training in undersea and hyperbaric medicine.
 The CAQ/CAE is intended to demonstrate that a candidate has completed a formal education program covering advanced topics in UHM, as well as having received hands-on experience performing case scenarios by working in small groups to manage simulated patient emergencies to hone their medical decision making.

-The PATH is intended to take between six to 12 months to complete and represents approximately 100 hours of continuing education credits.
+The PATH is intended to take between six to 12 months to complete and represents approximately 100 hours of continuing education credits, but you can work on your own pace as it is not time-limited.
 The PATH curriculum is divided into three (3) main components described below.

 It is the responsibility of the individual registering for the UHMS Program for Advanced Training in Hyperbaric Medicine (PATH) to understand and meet the pre-requisite and ongoing requirements of the CAQ/CAE program for which he/she is registering.
 If the Undersea and Hyperbaric Medical Society (UHMS) determines that an ineligible individual is registered, or completes the PATH program, to include the online modules, final exam, in-person skills lab, or earned a CAQ/CAE certification, we reserve the right to rescind any, or all parts of their progress and the CAQ/CAE certification.